 But the Lord GOD helps me; therefore I have not been disgraced; therefore I have set my face like a flint, and I know that I shall not be put to shame.Isaiah 50:7 (emphasis added)

 Have you ever prayed a simple prayer and God suddenly, indisputably acts with profound power and clear intent?
 A few times in my life I’ve experienced this, but only few.
-Then there are those times when we “go to war.”
+Mostly, there are those times when we “go to war.”
 We go to our prayer closets, shut the world out, set our faces like flint, and pray.

 Going to war